Chainedster/CityLife/README.md

 <br />Just click on Issues at the top and make a new one!
 <br />Make sure you have a GitHub Account

-<br />If you goto Projects at the top-bar you can view our plans!
+<br />If you go to Projects at the top-bar you can view our plans!